Saichandana030400/Saichandana030400/README.md

 ## 👋 Hey, I'm Sai

-I'm a Python developer with 4 years of experience, spending the last year going deep into AI/ML - specifically building RAG systems, LLM pipelines, and document intelligence tools.
+I'm a Python developer with 4 years of experience, spending the last year going deep into AI/ML - specifically building RAG systems, LLM pipelines.

 My day job at TCS taught me how to write production-grade automation at scale (think: validating 10M+ row datasets, building zero-touch ETL pipelines).
 Now I'm applying that same engineering discipline to AI - building systems that actually work, not just notebooks that demo well.

 I care about **measurable results** - every project I ship has evaluation metrics, not just a "it works on my machine" README.

-Currently open to **remote roles, freelance projects, and service-based AI work** across healthcare, legal, finance, and enterprise domains.
+Currently open to **remote roles, freelance projects, and AI work collaborations **
 ---

 ## 🔭 What I'm Currently Building